 Determining what the most expensive countries in the world are is always a difficult task.
 There are many variables in the surveying process, such as rent cost, cost of living, internet cost, taxi fares, groceries price, etc. There are new surveys each year because the costs usually vary on a yearly basis.

 This is a country that’s not only beautiful but also extremely expensive.
-However, the Swiss economy is pretty stable, which means they’re one of the highest ranked when it comes to GDP per capita.
+However, the Swiss economy is pretty stable, which means they’re one of the highest ranked when it comes to GDP per capital.
 Cost of living might be one of the highest in the world, but that’s supplemented by jobs providing more than enough for a quality life.
+Visit may also the Creepiest Abandoned Castles In The World at Mysterious Heartland.

 Although Iceland suffered extensively through the 2008 financial crisis, since then it’s sufficiently recovered.
 During the recession, the banking system failed almost entirely, which has led to now Iceland being a very expensive country, even with having a stable enough economy.
 Even though it’s considered one of the most developed countries in the world, and for it being economically stable, it has the least purchasing power out of the most developed countries on the planet.